 Asset Type:

-Decentralized Trials: A Site’s Perspective on Direct-to-Patient Shipping
+Decentralized Trials: Site Perspectives on Direct-to-Patient Shipping

 In an earlier blog, we addressed the questions sponsors should ask before embarking on a Direct to Patient (DtP) drug shipment strategy as a component of decentralized clinical trials (DCTs).